 Review Your Deworming Schedule

 A deworming schedule for horses should be tailored to their specific needs and concerns.
 During your horse’s wellness exam, fecal matter can be collected and examined to help determine any of your deworming needs.
 On average, deworming should occur every two months.
 The size of turnout and number of pasture mates can increase or decrease the frequency.

 Gastrointestinal Parasites can cause conditions such as (but not limited to) Diarrhea, Impaction, Colic, and in extreme cases, death.

 For a suggested schedule, check out Jeffers 3-Way Rotation Deworming Chart.

-Vaccinating in the spring is one of the best things you can do for your horse.
-Overall, diseases to vaccinate against should take into consideration you horse’s age, use, and level of exposure.
+Vaccinating is one of the best things you can do for your horse in the spring.
+Overall, the diseases you vaccinate against should take into consideration your horse’s age, use, and level of exposure.

 - Rhino Pneumonitis

 It’s personal preference and your horse’s physiological response that determines whether or not a 7-in-1 or 6-in-1 vaccine is better used than vaccinations administered at two different intervals.
 For example, while Equi-Jec 6 or 7 are one-and-done vaccines, the same benefits and protection (minus Venezuelan Encephalomyelitis) can be provided by using Equi-Jec 5 and Equi-Jec WNV.